Illinois residents to participate in statewide tornado drill during Severe Weather Preparedness Week

 There will be a statewide tornado drill on Wednesday at 11 a.m.

+In order to receive weather notifications on phones, users must turn the emergency alerts option on in settings.

-Each day of the week will have a different theme for a severe weather scenario:
+Each day of the week has had a different theme for a severe weather scenario:

 - Monday: receiving warnings